rekhaDevs/samagragovernance.in/src/pages/team/index.md

   - bio: >-
       Venkataraman holds an integrated Master's degree in Development Studies from IIT, Madras.
-He was an active member of IIT Madras' student governance and rural development ecosystem.\n\nAn opportunity to understand governments and help change lives for the better brought him to Samagra.
+He was an active member of IIT Madras' student governance and rural development ecosystem.
+An opportunity to understand governments and help change lives for the better brought him to Samagra.
+      He is currently part of the ADAPT-F&ARD team in Odisha.
     image: /img/Venkat.jpg
     linkedInProfile: 'https://www.linkedin.com/in/venkataraman-ganesh'
     name: Venkataraman Ganesh
-    project: Skill India
+    project: ADAPT-F&ARD
   - bio: >-
       Yuganshi holds a Bachelor's degree in Economics from Hindu College, University of Delhi.
 During college, she was actively involved with